4 things to ask before you hire a dog walker or pet sitter and a few other tips

 2. Are you certified in pet CPR or first aid?

 CPR and first aid certification is NOT a substitute for a licensed vet!
-It can, however, give you some piece of mind knowing that your pet is left in the hands of someone who truly cares about their well-being.
+It can, however, give you some peace of mind knowing that your pet is left in the hands of someone who truly cares about their well-being.
 CPR and first aid certified means they have taken the time to learn about what care can be given in the event of an accident.
 Will your dog walker or pet sitter know how to perform CPR if your pet collapses?
 What about if your pet gets attacked by another pet or animal?
 Do they know how to tend to a wound till it can be seen by a vet?
 You want to make sure you leave your pets with someone who has some knowledge of what to do in case of emergency.

 3. What experience do you have with dog walking or pet sitting and do you have references?